matusm/Bev.Instruments.ArraySpectrometer.Abstractions/README.md

 - `Wavelengths` MUST be non-null and contain >= 1 entry; values expected in ascending order (typical units: nm).
 - `GetIntensityData()` MUST return a non-null `double[]` whose length equals `Wavelengths.Length`.
 - `SaturationLevel` SHOULD bound measured intensities: values from `GetIntensityData()` are typically in `[0, SaturationLevel]`.
 Use it to detect clipping and tune acquisition (e.g., reduce integration time).
+- `MinimumIntegrationTime` and `MaximumIntegrationTime` define valid bounds for `SetIntegrationTime(...)` in seconds.
+Implementations SHOULD enforce these bounds and reflect the actual value via `GetIntegrationTime()`.
 - `SetIntegrationTime` uses seconds.
 Implementations SHOULD validate the value and throw `ArgumentOutOfRangeException` for invalid values.
 - Methods may throw `InvalidOperationException` if the instrument is not connected or in an error state.
 - Instances are not guaranteed to be thread-safe — callers should synchronize access if needed.